ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 b.
 Use Equation 3 to write a prediction for what will happen to the location of the maxima on the screen ($y_m$) when you adjust the wavelength ($\lambda$).
 :::

-2. Adjust the separation while leaving everything else the same.
-Pay attention to what happens on the screen and the intensity plot.
+2. Adjust the slit separation while leaving everything else the same.
+Pay attention to what happens on the screen and in the intensity plot.

 :::Question
-How does adjusting the separation affect the pattern on the screen (or the intensity plot)?
+How does adjusting the slit separation affect the pattern on the screen (or the intensity plot)?
 Things to consider might include the position of the maxima, the brightness of the maxima, the separation between the maxima, or anything else you find notable.
 :::

 3. Make sure the slit separation is somewhere in the near the middle of the range.
 Adjust the wavelength while keeping the other parameters constant.

 :::Question
-How does adjusting the wavelength affect the pattern on the screen (or the intensity plot)?
-Things to consider might include the position of the maxima, the brightness of the maxima, the separation between the maxima, or anything else you find notable.
+How does adjusting the wavelength affect the pattern on the screen or the intensity plot (besides color; remember your prediction based on Equation 3)?
+Things to consider might include the position of the maxima, the brightness of the maxima, the separation between the maxima, or anything else you find notable .
 :::

 ### Diffraction

 Now we will consider only diffraction effects.
 As mentioned in the introduction, diffraction can occur with only one slit, while interference takes at least two.

-1. Start by sliding the separation to $0 \mu m$.
+1. Start by sliding the slit separation to $0\:\mu m$.
 This will turn our two slits into one.
 2. Now turn on diffraction by checking the box.

-Notice that now we now have one large peak in the center and many much smaller peaks to the sides.
+Notice that now we have one large peak in the center and many much smaller peaks to the sides.
 This is the **diffraction envelope** shown in Figure 3.

 :::Question
 a.
 How does adjusting the slit width change the diffraction envelope?